-Prayer plants' fine and shallow roots are prone to root rot.
-Make sure that soil is well-draining and that your pot has a drainage hole.
+Prayer plants’ fine and shallow roots are prone to root rot.
+Ensure that the soil is well-draining and that your pot has a drainage hole.
 A planting mixture that includes peat moss, sand, and loam helps ensure adequate drainage.

 While prayer plants can tolerate low light conditions, they do best in bright, indirect light.
 They don’t like direct sunlight.
 Light that’s too bright can bleach your prayer plant’s leaves, so if your plant’s leaves begin to appear washed out, try moving it into lower light conditions.
 On the other hand, without enough light, your prayer plant’s leaves won’t open all the way in the morning, so watch for this signal as well.

 Prayer plants are acid-loving plants.
 Use a water-soluble fertilizer at half the recommended dose every two weeks in the spring and summer.
 Your prayer plant will occasionally enjoy your leftover tea as well.
 Don’t fertilize in the winter.

 Prune your plants in order to keep their pleasant, bushy appearance.
 In the fall, cut back older leaves.
 Use sharp, clean pruning shears.

 “Cuttings can be placed in a mixture of moist peat and perlite and covered with plastic to retain moisture levels.
 You may want to poke a few air holes in the plastic to allow for adequate ventilation as well.
 Place the cuttings in a sunny location.”